-A new development plan for long term investment and growth for Darlington is being prepared for the next 20 years, up to 2036.
-It will set out where significant new development should go and will include policies to protect valued environments and heritage, and ensure liveable places.
+A new development plan for long term investment and growth for Darlington has been adopted.
+It sets out where significant new development should go and includes policies to protect valued environments and heritage, and ensure liveable places.

-We need to ensure our population’s needs for housing, a thriving economy, community facilities and infrastructure are met– as well as safeguarding the environment, adapting to climate change and securing good design.
-By 2036, there could be at least 10,000 new homes, supporting the creation of at least 6000 new jobs and helping to sustain a vibrant town centre and high quality sports and recreation facilities and spaces.
-The Local Plan will be a framework of policies and guidance that will make growth happen in a well thought out, sustainable way.
+This plan seeks to ensure our population’s needs for housing, a thriving economy, community facilities and infrastructure are met, as well as safeguarding the environment, adapting to climate change and securing good design.
+By 2036, there could be at least 10,000 new homes, supporting the creation of at least 7000 new jobs and helping to sustain a vibrant town centre and high quality sports and recreation facilities and spaces.
+The Local Plan is a framework that will make growth happen in a well thought out and sustainable way.